 - You can publish your resume online with a custom URL and send it as a link to interested employers

-- Because it exists online you no longer have to search through files on your hard drive trying to find your most recent version of your CV to update.
+- Because it exists online, you no longer have to search through files on your hard drive trying to find the most recent version of your CV to update.
 This makes editing and updating a breeze.

 - Easily manage multiple VisualCV versions, personalized for each application